 Maeklong Railway Market; Everything You Need to Know!

 UPDATE NOVEMBER 2020.
 The Maeklong Railway Market.
 I know the one you mean, don’t worry.
-The one you’ve seen on Instagram, where the market vendors have to quickly draw up their stalls so the train can come through, right?!
+The one you’ve seen on Instagram.
+You know, where the market vendors have to quickly draw up their stalls so the train can come through, right?!
 Yup.
 Pretty cool!
 I’ve lived in Bangkok for 7 years, on and off, and from my Bangkok Staycation to trips to Kanchanaburi, I had never made it there, until now.
+You could easily add this to your Bangkok itinerary when you visit.

 Where is the Maeklong Railway Market?